python/devguide/triaging.rst

     - [ ] https://github.com/octo-org/octo-repo/issues/740
     - [ ] Add delight to the experience when all tasks are complete :tada:

 then those will become sub-tasks on the given issue.
-Moreover, Github will automatically mark a task as complete if the other referenced issue is closed.
+Moreover, GitHub will automatically mark a task as complete if the other referenced issue is closed.

-More details in the `official Github documentation
+More details in the `official GitHub documentation
 <https://docs.github.com/en/issues/tracking-your-work-with-issues/about-task-lists>`_.

 Superseder
 ''''''''''
 The issue is a duplicate of the listed issue(s).
-To make Github mark an issue as duplicate, write "Duplicate of #xxxx" in a comment.
+To make GitHub mark an issue as duplicate, write "Duplicate of #xxxx" in a comment.

 Status